rikvdkleij/intellij-haskell/README.md

 - Because of ghc-mod issue #275 ghc-mod is used (instead of ghc-modi) for checking syntax of Haskell file;
 - Because of ghc-mod issue #362 ghc-mod is used (instead of ghc-modi) for getting symbols of module using `browse` command.
 Performance for code completion will probably improve if I can use ghc-modi for `browse`;
 - It would be nice if ghc-mod issue #303 would be solved.
 That would made it possible to get support from ghc-mod while type/syntax errors exist.
 For example, while typing.
-- Created workaround for this issue: https://youtrack.jetbrains.com/issue/IDEA-130894.
+- <del> Created workaround for this issue: https://youtrack.jetbrains.com/issue/IDEA-130894. </del>
 - Developed plugin on Ubuntu;
 - During testing on Mac OSX Yosemite Beta I noticed problem with ghc-modi: PATH environment variable asked from within IntelliJ was not the same as the global one.
 I had to create workaround only for Mac OSX :-(
     This workaround will add path of `GHC SDK` to PATH environment variable which is passed to ghc-modi process.
 Other solutions are welcome!